theiku/prime/README.md

 ### 1.1.1 ###

-- Bug Fix:     Fixed issue for site with no posts or pages.
+* Bug Fix: Fixed issue for site with no posts or pages.
-- New feature: Add empty widget area messages for sidebar.
+* New feature: Add empty widget area messages for sidebar.
+* Bug Fix: Let variables get passed in to CTA template.

 ### 1.1 ###
 New feature: Added Container Configs.